The Data-Driven Approach to Improving Business Productivity

 The smallest of small businesses generate data daily and can make data-driven business decisions based on that.
 For instance, data can be easily collected from your business website, social media channels, customer transactions, email interactions, and reviews.

-Businesses that make data-driven decisions by gathering and analyzing data from such multiple sources not only witness an increase in productivity and operational efficiency but also improve their customer service, experience, loyalty, and word-of-mouth.
+Businesses that make data-driven decisions by gathering and analyzing data from multiple sources not only witness an increase in productivity and operational efficiency but also improve their customer service, experience, loyalty, and word-of-mouth.

 However, often, driving an organizational level change and getting all executives on board with the data-driven decision-making approach can be tricky.